EkbalMD/EkbalMD/README.md

-- 👋 Hey, I’m Md Ekbal graduate in ECE enginnering
+- 👋 Hey, I’m Md Ekbal graduate in ECE engineering
 - 👀 I’m interested in learning and exploring the new skills and opprtunity
 - 🌱 I’m currently learning Data Science